noyrosenbaum/Networking_Course/Ex5/README.md

 ### Part 3 - Snoofer - combines both Sniffer and Spoofer

 We need to capture packets first, and then spoof a response based on the captured packets. \
 From Host A's container, you can activate a ping command, This will generate an ICMP Echo Request packet.
-If the destination is activated, the ping program will receive an echo response and print out the response.
+If the destination is activated, the ping program will receive an echo response and print out the response. \
 Snoofer program runs on the Attacker's container, which monitors the LAN\WAN through packet sniffing.
 Whenever it sees an ICMP echo request, Snoofer would immediately send an echo reply using packet spoofing techniques, no matter what the destination IP address is.
-So, regardless of whether the destination is active or not, the ping program will always receive a reply indicating that the destination is active.
+So regardless of whether the destination is active or not, the ping program will always receive a reply indicating that the destination is active. \
 We run the ping command from Host A 3 times:
 * From Host A to Host B
 * From Host A to WAP IP - Google for example.